Linuxfabrik/monitoring-plugins/check-plugins/librenms-validate/README.md

                         side effects: "mail" sends a real test message to the configured alerting address on every check run, and "rrdcheck" reads every RRD file, which takes minutes on a grown installation.
-If not specified, all groups of a default run are checked.
+If not specified, everything the default run reports is checked.
 Example:
                         `--group=database --group=poller`
   --ignore-regex IGNORE_REGEX
                         Any item matching this Python regex will be ignored.
                         Can be specified multiple times.
 Example:
                         `(?i)linuxfabrik` for a case-insensitive match.
   --lengthy             Extended reporting.
+  --no-match-severity {ok,warn,crit,unknown}
-  --no-perfdata         Suppress the performance data section from the output.
+                        State to report when no item matches the filters and nothing is checked.
+Default: unknown --no-perfdata         Suppress the performance data section from the output.
                         The status message and the exit code are unaffected, so alerting keeps working while trending data is